unkn0wn107/inception/readme.md

 3. **Run the Makefile**:
    - From the root directory, execute:
      ```bash
-     make
+     make init-env && make
      ```
-   - This command will (do everything) :
+   - These commands will (do everything) :
      - Create and populate .env file with credentials.
 	 - Download latest debian 12 generic cloud image.
 	 - Seed the image with cloud-init.
      - Set up SSH access.
      - Mount shared directories.
    - Build and launch all Docker containers.
    - Log for real-time monitoring.

 4. **Access the Services**:
    - **WordPress**: `https://marvin.42lyon.fr:8443`